-One last thought regarding this: What in the world does a painting that comes along 1,500 years after Jesus’ life prove anyway?
-Even if that was a depiction of a woman, that in no way proves Jesus was married.
-We’ll talk more about Jesus’ supposed marriage to Mary Magdalene later on in our study.
+One last thought regarding this—what in the world does a painting that comes along 1,500 years after Jesus’ life prove anyway?
+Even if it was a depiction of a woman, that in no way proves Jesus was married.
+I’ll talk more about Jesus’ alleged marriage to Mary Magdalene later on.

 1. Corruption of the Scriptures

 First, let’s consider how the book errs when it speaks of…

 Brown asserts in his book: “The Bible did not fall magically from the clouds.
 Man created it as a historical record of tumultuous times, and it has evolved through countless translations, additions, and revisions.
 History has never had a definitive version of the book.” (p.
 231)

 Obviously, we would agree with the first part of this statement (“The Bible did not fall magically from the clouds”).

 The Bible tells us in 2 Peter 1:21: “Holy men of God spoke as they were moved by the Holy Spirit.”
 Men wrote the Bible, yes, but they were holy men who were guided by the Holy Spirit (also see 2 Timothy 3:16).